VihangaN/hacktoberfest-2023/README.md

 Please follow these guidelines when contributing to the project:

+- Review the issue in the checklist and assign yourself to a feature by adding your GitHub handle [checklist](https://github.com/VihangaN/hacktoberfest-2023/issues/1)
 - Create a new branch for each set of changes you make and name it descriptively.

 - Make sure your code follows best practices, is well-documented, and is free of errors.